A2 Milk profit up 42pc, to return $150m

 The company said it intended to capital return up to $150m through an on-market share buyback.

-Earnings before interest, tax, depreciation and amortisation (ebitda) was up 59.0 per cent to $196.2 million.
+Earnings before interest, tax, depreciation and amortisation (ebitda) was up 59.0 per cent to $196.2m.

 Cash on hand came to $816.5m.